 Importance of money in economics

 Money solves problems in barter transactions.
-You rely on double coincidence desire.
-I mean, to exchange goods, you have to find another party, who has the things you need and who needs your belongings.
+You rely on double coincidence.
+To exchange goods, you have to find another party who has the things you need and who needs your belongings.
+You also have to transport goods from one location to another just to exchange them.

 Bartering is more problematic when it involves indivisible goods.
 You might have to break them down into smaller pieces just to trade them out.
 And, it’s hard.